Merovius/website-review/content/posts/2022-05-16-calculating-type-sets.markdown

     NP doesn't mean “not polynomial” though.
 It means “non-deterministic polynomial”.
 A non-deterministic computer, in this context, is a hypothetical machine which can run arbitrarily many computations simultaneously.
-A program which can be *decided* efficiently by any computer can be *solved* efficiently by a non-deterministic one.
+A program which can be *verified* efficiently by any computer can be *solved* efficiently by a non-deterministic one.
 It just tries out all possible solutions at the same time and returns a correct one.

-    Thus, being able to decide a problem on a normal computer means being able to solve it on a non-deterministic one.
-That is why the two definitions of NP “decidable by a classical computer” and “solvable by a non-deterministic computer” mean the same thing.
+    Thus, being able to verify a problem on a normal computer means being able to solve it on a non-deterministic one.
+That is why the two definitions of NP “verify by a classical computer” and “solvable by a non-deterministic computer” mean the same thing.

 [^3]: You might complain that it is hard to remember if the “disjunctive normal